asmaloney/libE57Format/README.md

 ### E57Simple API

-Since the original fork, [Jiri Hörner](https://github.com/ptc-jhoerner) added the E57Simple API from the old reference implementation and updated it.
+[Jiri Hörner](https://github.com/ptc-jhoerner) added the E57Simple API from the old reference implementation and updated it.

 This _Simple API_ has evolved since this original port to fix some problems and to make it more foolproof & easier to use.
 Please see the [CHANGELOG](CHANGELOG.md) for version 3.